huaweicloud/terraform-provider-hcs/docs/resources/vpc_route_table.md

 * `description` - (Optional, String) Specifies the supplementary information about the route table.
   The value is a string of no more than `255` characters and cannot contain angle brackets (< or >).

-* `subnets` - (Optional, List) Specifies an array of one or more subnets associating with the route table.
+* `subnets` - (Optional, List) Specifies an array of one or more neutron subnets associating with the route table.

   -> **NOTE:** The custom route table associated with a subnet affects only the outbound traffic.
   The default route table determines the inbound traffic.